-The K factor requirements equal to 0 as at 31/12/2023 since operations have not yet started.
+The K factor requirements equal to 0 as at 31/12/2024 since there were no transactions recorded in Company's trading book.

 When applicable, the K factor requirements fall within the following main risk categories:

 - RtM K-Factor requirement captures the impact the Firm could have on the markets in which it operates and on counterparties with which it trades. - RtC covers risks of the Firm during its services, actions or responsibilities, which could negatively impact clients. - RtF captures risks to an investment firm's solvency from its trading activity and market participation and only applies to an investment firm authorized to deal on its own account for its own purposes or on behalf of a client.